containers/quadlet/README.md

 commonly used during development and testing to manually manage containers on an ad-hoc basis.

-However, there are also usecases where you want some kind of automatic container management, but on a smaller, single-node scale, and often more tightly integrated with the rest of the system.
+However, there are also use cases where you want some kind of automatic container management, but on a smaller, single-node scale, and often more tightly integrated with the rest of the system.
 Typical examples of this can be embedded or automotive use, where there is no system